What is the Operating Cycle?

 Conceptually, the operating cycle measures the time it takes a company on average to purchase inventory, sell the finished inventory, and collect cash from customers that paid on credit.

-- Start of Operating Cycle: The “start” of the cycle refers to the date when the inventory (i.e. raw material) was purchased by the company to turn it into a marketable product available for sale.
+- Start of Cycle: The “start” of the cycle refers to the date when the inventory (i.e. raw material) was purchased by the company to turn it into a marketable product available for sale.

-- End of Operating Cycle: The”end” is when cash payment for the product purchase is received from customers, who often pay on credit as opposed to cash (i.e. accounts receivable).
+- End of Cycle: The”end” is when cash payment for the product purchase is received from customers, who often pay on credit as opposed to cash (i.e. accounts receivable).

 - Days Inventory Outstanding (DIO): DIO measures the number of days it takes on average before a company must replenish its inventory on hand.